unm-historiography/metahistory/essays/thematic/american-revolution.md

 These two principles would be seen in the debate within Christianity between the **letter** and **spirit** of the law.
 For Christians the problem lies in the interpretation of written texts whether secular or spiritual.
 The interpretation of written texts eventually leads to the consensus that “the letter of the old law was the way of death, and only the spirit offered life.”
 (Kelly, 96) Repeatedly history is “occupying at once the lowest and the most fundamental level(s)”, and this low regard of history will be seen again in the later Middle Ages.
 (Kelly, 97)

+# 1940-1960: Social History and the Ideological

 ## Neo-Whigs

+## The New Left

 The Early Middle Ages are more important for historiography than one would think.
 Other than medieval historians attempts to save the manuscripts of the past they laid the foundations of what would one day become secular historiography.
 Although the origins of the barbarian nations of Europe were based in myth, they were the beginnings of **secular history** antithetical to the universal religious history taught by the Catholic Church.
 This foundation for **secular history** was created by history being consider more *practical* and having “to do with rhetoric and liberal arts (rather) than the higher forms of knowledge such as philosophy and theology”.
 (Kelly, 100) This **subordinate** role of history may have been its’ salvation because the Christian church wouldn’t have seen the temporal role of history as a threat to divine Church doctrine.
 For these first “secular” historians, they regarded “history as a major force in the drive toward a truth that was divine as well as human”, and this truth value for these historians lied in their wanting to understand “the larger world of God’s creation”.
 (Kelly 101)

 Also in Europe, during the Early Middle Ages we begin to see the start of a distinction between **chroniclers**, compilers of facts and data, and the **historian**, the one whom finds the meaning behind historical events.
 (Kelly, 103) Chroniclers, tell us what happened; historians tell us why it happened and why it mattered.
 We also begin to see the end of myth-histories near the end of this period with the **criticism and rejection** of the mythical tales of King Arthur.
 The tales of King Arthur were made historical by [Geoffrey of Monmouth](https://www.britannica.com/biography/Geoffrey-of-Monmouth) but were immediately assailed by his contemporary historians, and his work was label as **fiction**.
 (Kelly, 113) This is the **foundations for scholarship** as we know it in the west and historians became more **critical** of one another’s work.
 Although this scholarship still lacked a *formal academic discipline*, these actions by medieval historians laid the foundations of scholarship for later renaissance and enlightenment historians.
 The medieval age may not have been the most stable or prosperous, but its' historians aided historiography immensely.

+# 1980-Present: Continuing Debate

+## Neo-Progressive

-## The New-Left
+## Founders Chic

-The Renaissance was especially important to historiography.
-It began the break between **secularism** and **religion**, which would directly lead into the challenging of traditions through the Reformation and the Enlightenment.
-The Renaissance lead to: revealing of forgeries,
+{% include figure.html
+  class="img-right"
+  width="50%"
+  caption="_Washington Crossing the Delaware_ by Emanuel Leutze (1851).
+A famous painting depicting Washington as courages and talwart in the face of war." image-url="schumann-delaware-crossing.jpg" source-url="https://commons.wikimedia.org/wiki/File:Washington_Crossing_the_Delaware_MET_DP215410.jpg"
+%}
 Within this period we begin to see a **stronger criticism** of ancient sources and even as the Renaissance historians praised the ancients.
 They also criticized their work *to the point of discovering forgeries*.
 One example is the historical criticism work of the historian [Petrarch](https://www.britannica.com/biography/Petrarch) on the Caesar grant for Austria.
 (Kelly, 133) Petrarch used historical ideas to reveal the ancient grant that exempted Austria from imperial jurisdiction as a forgery.
 This work to reveal forgeries became widespread during the Renaissance and illustrates the increased criticism towards the ancients of Rome and Greece.

 The Italian city-states during the Renaissance were not only pioneers of art and science, but they contributed greatly to historiography.
 One italian historian, [Bruni](https://www.britannica.com/biography/Leonardo-Bruni), displays Renaissance historiographical method rather well.
 In his **chronicle** of the city-state of Florence, he employed: *Ciceronian laws of truth*, a structured *explanatory narrative*, and only *documentary sources* of the "known history of Florence" by *rejecting mythical foundations*.
 His chronicle was also an example of the new **humanist** wave of historiography sweeping through Italy and a critical humanistic historiography would be continued by future Italian chroniclers.

-## Founder's Chic and Public History

-{% include figure.html
-  class="img-center"
-  width="75%"
-  caption="_Washington Crossing the Delaware_ by Emanuel Leutze (1851).
-A famous painting depicting Washington as courages and talwart in the face of war." image-url="schumann-delaware-crossing.jpg" source-url="https://commons.wikimedia.org/wiki/File:Washington_Crossing_the_Delaware_MET_DP215410.jpg"
-%}

 During the reformation movement a battle occurred between protestant and catholic historiographers.
 The main point of conflict was which of the two branches of christianity were more "traditional", by having closer roots to the first christians.
 The role of **tradition** was of paramount importance to both sides of the Christian reform movement,and history allowed for each side to attempt to legitimize their argument.
 (Kelly, 172) For the Catholic historiographer, [Casare Baronio](http://catholicsaints.info/catholic-encyclopedia-venerable-cesare-baronius/), his chosen form was annals because it allowed for a writing that was within the rigid requirements demanded by truth.
 However, the arguments presented by Baronio were quickly rejected by reformist historiographers, and the debate continued into the next few centuries.
 (Kelly, 173)

 Also during this period, the old medieval myths of Trojan origins and Carolingian creation were dismantled by historiographers during this period.
 (Kelly, 179) In the place of these medieval myths arose new modern myths of nationalistic foundations.
 (Kelly, 181) In England during this period, the historian [William Camden](https://www.britannica.com/biography/William-Camden) used a critical and impartial method to analyze the causes of historical events.
 (Kelly, 184) Other English historians during this period used historical scholarship and criticism to help recreate the English past.
 This period may not be filled with great sweeping changes of the medieval or renaissance period in terms of historiography, but it helped push along historiography into becoming an academic discipline.

-## Ongoing Battle of Interpretation
 The key event for historiography in regards to truth was the Enlightenment.
 The Enlightenment created a **formal methodology** that allowed for more **impartiality and Ciceronian truth** to be found in historical writings.
 (Kelly, 190) The key to this is the amount of **source criticism** that was being used by the historians of the Enlightenment.
 They worked to reveal forgeries of the past, consulted many authors of the past on a particular subject, and began to create a formal methodology aimed towards universals rather than particulars.
 (Kelly, 193)

 The **secularization** and **codification** of history were critical to the creation of an **academic discipline** that would become academic history.
 (Kelly, 198) To codify history is to know “not only what is said, but also by whom it is said, with what words it is said, in what time, on what occasion, what precedes, and what follows”.
 (Kelly, 205) This codification would be critical to the **methodology** of history, since reliance on credible sources is essential.
 The secularization of history is what allowed history to finally become a real **academic discipline**.
 The removal of church influence allowed history to be more impartial and search for a truth that could contradict the teachings of the Church.